-Complete the form below to read the full roundtable
+Complete the form to the right to read the full roundtable

 Stephanie Carman is a shareholder in the Miami and Washington offices of GrayRobinson, focusing her practice on the health care industry.
 She provides strategic advice on regulatory issues, transactions, investigations and litigation.
 Stephanie represents corporate, governmental, academic and individual clients in administrative actions and federal and state courts at both the trial and appellate levels.
 She also works with clients on internal investigations and responding to governmental requests for information.

 Jason Cowart is a partner and New York-based litigator with Zuckerman Spaeder who represents health care providers and their patients in high-stakes disputes with health insurance companies.
 A recent trial victory was identified by CNN as “one of the most important and most thorough rulings ever issued against an insurance company, at the federal level, on mental health issues.”